reasonml/reasonml.github.io/src/pages/guide/language/function.md

 #### Recursive Functions

-By default, values can't see a binding that points to it, but including the `rec` keyword in a `let` binding makes this possible.
+By default, a value can't see a binding that points to it, but including the `rec` keyword in a `let` binding makes this possible.
 This allows functions to see and call themselves, giving us the power of recursion.

 ```reason
 let rec neverTerminate = () => neverTerminate();